 The Christian family should at least try to eat one fasting meal together during the week (except for fast-free weeks).
 Christ did not say "if you fast" but rather "when you fast".

-On no Sundays or Saturdays (except Great and Holy Saturday) do we fast into the afternoon, but always break fast in morning after Liturgy, Liturgy always concludes in the morning on these days (which is why they are called non-fast days, with reference to the fact that we do not abstain from food altogether into the afternoon, but break fast in the morning, but on mornings where there is Communion, having Communion be the first thing we eat).
+On no Sundays or Saturdays (except Great and Holy Saturday) do we do a total fast (i.e. eating no food) into the afternoon, but always break fast in morning after Liturgy, Liturgy always concludes in the morning on these days (which is why they are called non-fast days, with reference to the fact that we do not abstain from food altogether into the afternoon, but break fast in the morning, but on mornings where there is Communion, having Communion be the first thing we eat).

 Let us strive to do the following during the period of Great Lent and Holy Week:

-- Pray more, spend more quality time with family interacting, praying together, talking about the faith, readings books or listening to more things on faith (such as on the bottom of the home page of the www.orthodoxchristianed.org).
+- Spend more spiritual time with family: pray more, spend more quality time with family interacting, praying together, talking about the faith, do family bible readings/study, readings books or listening to more things on faith, attending extra church services together (such as on the bottom of the home page of the orthodoxchristianed.org).

 - Abstain completely from some habit or pastime that has you in its grip or is not spiritually profitable (video games, some form of social media, etc.), and instead do things to help your neighborhood, projects that you have let sit around the house, look to help out a church, etc.

-- Go to Church more often, be engaged in the prayers at Liturgy, praying from the heart, realizing we are working together with God offering the sacrificial Liturgy for the life of the world.
+- Attend Church regularly, and when possible penitential midweek services, be engaged in the prayers at Liturgy and other services, praying from the heart, realizing we are working together with God offering the sacrificial Liturgy for the life of the world.

-- For Presanctified Liturgy, to Commune, fast from all meat, eat no full meals during the day (only collations or mini-meals), and abstain from all food for at least 4 hours prior to Communion (Communion usually comes about 50 minutes into the Presanctified Liturgy).
-Try to delay eating in the morning beyond the usual time.
-If Presanctified Liturgy starts at say 7pm, communion would be about 7:50pm.
-Count back at least 4 hours from that (start abstaining from food around 3:50pm).
+- For Presanctified Liturgy, fast until midday, eat fasting foods as needed after that, and abstain from all food for 4 hours prior to Communion (Communion usually comes about 50 minutes into the Presanctified Liturgy).
+In other words, if Presanctified Liturgy starts at say 7pm, communion would be about 7:50pm.
+Count back 4 hours from that (start abstaining from food around 3:50pm).
 Obviously if a person gets sick or has some sort of health requirement where they need to eat, they should do so, and may still commune.

 Exceptions to particular fasting rules: Orthodox Christians must always fast in ways that are not a detriment to one’s health (to do things that harm the body goes contrary to the faith).
 Particular fasting disciplines are relaxed, when necessary, when one is travelling or ill.
 Also, when receiving the hospitality of others (if someone invites you to dinner, for example, go and receive with thanksgiving what is set before you).
 For those who live in households where not everyone is Orthodox, for example, modifications will need to be made for everyone to be able to eat as a family.
 If you have not already, consult the priest and maybe make a good fasting plan that works for you.
 For those who have special health needs, for example diabetes, modifications need made to fasting rules.
 In such a case, fasting from all foods that are unhealthy may be your form of fast.
 Likewise, those who take medications that require a certain pattern of eating should do so as needed.
 In general, the words of St. Isaac of Syria are pertinent for exceptions, where he states: “If you cannot fast for two days in a row completely, at least fast until evening.
 And if you cannot fast until evening, then at least keep yourself from eating too much.”
 (Homily 51).